magma-labs/BrightCoders/topics/ruby-on-rails.md

 4 | Users can export their lists with their tasks to CSV and PDF files. |
 5 | Users should receive weekly email including pending tasks | Using emails and BackgroundJobs with Sidekiq and Redis 6 | Users can update your profile: name, email, description and photo | Poto must be uploaded, you could use paperclip for this task
-7 | The app must inckude unit tests with Rspec and integration with either Cucumber or Capybara |
+7 | The app must include unit tests with Rspec and integration with Capybara |